deadlydog/deadlydog.github.io/_posts/2022-01-23-Conventional-commit-and-comment-messages.md

   - Pull Request
 ---

-Conventional Commits and Conventional Comments can help you and your team communicate intent more effectively, saving time and preventing miscommunication.
+Conventional Commits and Conventional Comments can save you and your team time and prevent miscommunications by expressing your intent more clearly.
-Let's look at what they are and why you likely want to adopt them.
+Let's look at what they are and why you would want to adopt them.

 ## ✅ Conventional Commits